open-zaak/open-zaak/docs/introduction/open-source/public_code.md

 Requirement | meets | links and notes
 -----|-----|-----
-You MUST have a way to maintain version control for the code. | yes | [GitHub](https://github.com/open-zaak/open-zaak) All files in a codebase MUST be version controlled. | yes | [git](https://github.com/open-zaak/open-zaak/) All decisions MUST be documented in commit messages. | | Generally good, some room for improvement, commit template may help Every commit message MUST link to discussions and issues wherever possible. |  | yes for non-trivial [commits](https://github.com/open-zaak/open-zaak/commits/master)
+The community MUST have a way to maintain version control for the code. | yes | [GitHub](https://github.com/open-zaak/open-zaak)
+All files in a codebase MUST be version controlled. | yes | [git](https://github.com/open-zaak/open-zaak/) All decisions MUST be documented in commit messages. | | Generally good, some room for improvement, commit template may help Every commit message MUST link to discussions and issues wherever possible. |  | yes for non-trivial [commits](https://github.com/open-zaak/open-zaak/commits/master)
-You SHOULD group relevant changes in commits. | yes | [PRs](https://github.com/open-zaak/open-zaak/pulls) You SHOULD mark different versions of the codebase, for example using revision tags or textual labels. | yes | [releases](https://github.com/open-zaak/open-zaak/releases)
+The codebase SHOULD be maintained in a distributed version control system. | yes | git Contributors SHOULD group relevant changes in commits. | yes | [PRs](https://github.com/open-zaak/open-zaak/pulls) Maintainers SHOULD mark released versions of the codebase, for example using revision tags or textual labels. | yes | [releases](https://github.com/open-zaak/open-zaak/releases)
-You SHOULD prefer file formats that can easily be version controlled. | yes | mostly code and Restructured Text or Markdown
+Contributors SHOULD prefer file formats where the changes within the files can be easily viewed and understood in the version control system. | yes | mostly code and Restructured Text or Markdown
+Contributors MAY sign their commits and provide an email address, so that future contributors are able to contact past contributors with questions about their work. |  |

 ## [Require review of contributions](https://standard.publiccode.net/criteria/require-review.html)